 Composite graft: is similar to a full thickness skin graft but also includes a layer of fat or mucosa which all adheres to the wound to cover and fill the open area.
 The graft donor site is closed with stitches.
 Eyelid composite grafts are commonly used for the lining of the eyelid for treatment of scar deformities.
 These composite grafts are typically harvested from the mouth.

 Free tissue transfer: skin, muscle and/or bone are taken from a donor site on the body and then transplanted by suturing the blood vessels of the flap to blood vessels near the open wound using an operative microscope.
 The “free flap” is living, growing tissue used to cover large and complex areas of Moh’s surgery.
 This is a complex total eyelid and cheek reconstructive technique which Dr. Trussler has significant experience.
 The procedure can take over 6 hours and requires a short hospitalization after for free flap care.

 Eyelid tendon tightening (canthopexy) or repositioning (canthoplasty) can be performed through a lower eyelid incision and are typically performed to help support the eyelid in the healing process and to help prevent secondary ectropion.

-The incisions for most reconstructive procedures are closed with deeper absorbable sutures and a combination of dissolvable and permanent sutures in the skin.
+The incisions for most reconstructive procedures are closed with deeper absorbable sutures and a combination of dissolvable and durable sutures in the skin.
 In pedicle flaps there may be open areas which area dressed with non-adherent gauze and anti-bacterial ointment.
 All eyelid incisions are dressed only with ointment that is safe for the eye and cooling gel eye masks.